 This 'samphire' is not to be confused with Inula crithmoides L. (Asteraceae) or species from Salicornia and Halosarcia (both of the Amaranthaceae), all of which have been known under the same or similar common names and are occasionally used as an edible in a similar manner to Crithmum (either intentionally or as an adulterant when the other is unavilable).

-This plant is now known to be a rich in vitamin C, essential oils, trace elements and minerals, so it is no surprize that sailors since antiquity valued the pickled product to suppliment their diets on sea journeys.
+This strongly aromatic plant is now known to be a rich in vitamin C, essential oils, trace elements and minerals, so it is no surprize that sailors since antiquity valued the pickled product to suppliment their diets on sea journeys.
 Documented as a diuretic and antibacterial, the resinous essential oil is even considered an aphrodisiac!
 Innovative chefs around the world have started to experiment with this ancient food plant, adding its unusual flavors to salads or appetizers.
 Samphire has a diuretic effect, is a toxin cleanser, and improves digestion.

 Though this species is seldom found far from the sea and usually growing on steep cliffs or sandy beaches, it is very adaptable to cultivation and a variety of soils, as long as they are allowed to dry out and there is no standing water.
 Stems which have flowered should be cut back hard or to the base, in order to keep the plant handsomely compact.
 Seeds are easy to sprout in any fast draining mix and are fond of self-seeding themselves into masonry cracks or stones.
 The handsome, succulent, blue-green foliage have an unusual texture and constrast nicely with many plants.
 And the added bonus of edibility makes it all the more worthwhile to grow.

 Richard Briggs' pickle recipe from 1794 (see References below)

 (note the retention of the long s (ſ) which was still used at the time of this publication)